 Preparing to Teach in Tokyo: Dos and Don’ts

-Although the city is gradually becoming more foreigner-friendly in the run up to the 2020 Tokyo Olympics, it’s likely that you’ll soon come up against some common issues for foreigners in Japan, especially if you can’t speak Japanese - which leads me into the first of my Tokyo Prep: Dos and Don'ts…
+Although Tokyo is gradually becoming more foreigner-friendly, it’s likely that you’ll soon come up against some common issues for foreigners in Japan, especially if you can’t speak Japanese - which leads me into the first of my Tokyo Prep: Dos and Don'ts…

 DO: Learn the language basics

 If you’re already doing this: great!
 Keep going!
 The more you know, the better.

 For those who haven’t started yet, don’t worry, there’s been loads of English teachers in your position, myself included.
 Learning the basics of Japanese, everyday stuff is super important for living comfortably in Japan.

 A good place to start is by memorising the most common phrases you’ll encounter in the places you’ll frequent most - work, grocery stores, public transport and so on.
 I brought a pocket phrasebook with me at first, and manually made notes of the new words and phrases that I discovered each day.